 Fried spam rice and eggs, a simple and delicious luncheon meat recipe perfect for using leftover rice.
 Ready in about 30 minutes.

 Learn how to make fried spam rice and eggs, a hearty and comforting rice recipe perfect for any time of the day.
+And if you like fried rice, check out our Simple Tuna Fried Rice, Fried Rice with Turkey, Pork Belly Fried Rice, or Ketchup Fried Rice.

 Why will you love this recipe?